iwakoscott/linux-configuration-final-project/README.md

 ### What I learned in this project!
 Almost 90% of the time during this project I was getting a 500 Internal Error when I would try to access my website.
-What really helped me was using the "sudo tail -50 /var/log/apache2/error.log" to figure out what kind of errors were preventing me from deploying my website properly.
+What really helped me was using the <br />"sudo tail -50 /var/log/apache2/error.log"<br /> to figure out what kind of errors were preventing me from deploying my website properly.
 Otherwise, I couldn't figure out whether or not it was a mod_wsgi configuration error or if it was the Python code that needed adjustment (it turns out it was the latter than the former.)
 Here are some changes I made to my Python code so that it would deploy without errors:

 1.)
-I had to make sure to use the complete path to my client_secrets.json file as well my database files.
+I had to make sure to use the complete path to my client_secrets.json file as well my database files.<br />
 2.)
 I had to change the Authorized Javascript Origins to allow my URL in my Google Developers Console so that users could log into my site with their
-Google accounts.
+Google accounts.<br />

 ## Useful Links